Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-complete.md

 </MacWindow>

 # CONGRATULATIONS
-Your Node installation is complete!
+Your node installation is complete!